echoix/megalinter/.github/CONTRIBUTING.md

 Each linter must:

 - Be defined in a descriptor file.
-Few properties are required ([see json schema documentation](https://megalinter.github.io/json-schemas/descriptor.html)), but please think to input doc URLs and `ide` section for documentation
+Few properties are required ([see json schema documentation](https://megalinter.github.io/json-schemas/descriptor.html)), but please think to input doc URLs and `ide` section for documentation.
 - Have two test files in `.automation/test`: one for success and one for failure

 Then run `bash build.py` and it will generate all the rest !